Data User's Corner

 LTPP Literature Database

 As part of the LTPP Benefit Study conducted by Nichols Consulting Engineers, a detailed search was made on the national and state levels to identify publications or other sources of information describing how LTPP data is being used.
-This web page contains the database that resulted from this work.
 The database is current to 2009 - at which point project resources were shifted to compiling and presenting the available information.
-The most recent version of this information is on LTPP InfoPave under the Library tab.top
+The most recent version of this information is on LTPP InfoPave under the Analysis tab as LTPP Literature References.top